dvklopfenstein/MIIM_517_Privacy_Policy/README.md

 The purpose of this Privacy Notice is to describe how private, internal apps created in the Dampier Lab collect, use, and share information about students taking the biostatistics class, MIIM-517.
-Synopsis: We don't share any student data with anyone except the instructors and teaching assistants (TAs) of the MIIM-517 biostatistics class.
+Synopsis: We don't share any student data with anyone except the instructors and teaching assistants (TAs) of the MIIM-517 biostatistics class and we store Drexel One IDs and never student's names, emails, or any other identifying information.

 Please read this Privacy Notice carefully to understand what we do.
 If you do not understand any aspects of our Privacy Notice, please feel free to contact us at wnd22@drexel.edu.